 You don’t need to overcomplicate why you’re contacting them, plus these people are normally really busy, so try and make it very clear and simple why you’re getting in touch.
 Whether you’re reaching out via email or phone, tell them very early on why you’re contacting them.

-It could be that you’re looking to visit their office, meet for a coffee to find out more about the work they’re doing, or just to know whether there’s any job opportunities coming up that aren’t listed online yet.
+It could be that you’re looking to visit their office, meet for a coffee to find out more about the work they’re doing, or just to know whether there are any job opportunities coming up that aren’t listed online yet.

 5. Refer them to your online resources